xinity/dcos-docs-site/pages/services/edge-lb/concepts/what-is-edge-lb/index.md

 <img src="/services/edge-lb/img/Edge-LB-Basic-01.png" alt="Simplified overview of Edge-LB architecture">
 <p>

-Edge-LB is an highly available North-South load-balancer for Layer-7 traffic ingressing to Mesosphere cluster.

-Edge-LB is very flexible in terms of operations.
-An operator can have multiple pool instances for high availability of the applications running on DC/OS cluster.
-He is able to pick and choose the ports for frontend and backend for flexible configuration.
-This allows for much richer functionality when it comes to load balancing on DC/OS cluster.
+As illustrated in this simplified diagram, Edge-LB  is most often used for external-to-internal load balancing.
+In this typical scenario, the distributed layer-4 load balancing and [virtual networking](/latest/networking/load-balancing-vips/) can be used with or without Edge-LB to provide internal-to-internal or East-West workload distribution and load balancing.
+Although this is a common deployment model, Edge-LB offers operational flexibility so that you can combine and optimize load balancing options to ensure high availability of the applications you are running on the DC/OS cluster.
+For example, you can set configuration options to select specific ports for specific frontend to backend connections or allow Edge-LB to dynamically allocate ports as needed.

 Edge-LB is available with all three interfaces in DC/OS cluster.
 You can have a seamless experience between the DC/OS GUI, CLI, or API of your choice.
 You can install the Edge-LB via GUI and then can update the configuratio with CLI if needed.
 Edge-LB is integreated with DC/OS Secret store for Secure Certificate usage and storage.
 An end-user can leverage the build-in support for security in DC/OS when they are deploying their applications.